duckietown/book-opmanual-duckiedrone/src/rpi-power/overview.md

 The Battery on your drone is a 1500mAh 3S 20C LiPo Battery.
 Let's go over what all that means.

 #### Capacity
-The unit milliAmp hour, or `mAh`, is a measure of how much charge a battery can hold.
+The unit milliampere-hour, or `mAh`, is a measure of how much charge a battery can hold.
 The higher this number is, the more charge the battery can hold; therefore, the battery will "last" longer and your drone will fly for a longer time without needing to be recharged.

 #### Structure
 A Lithium-ion polymer (LiPo) battery is made up of one or more LiPo cells.
 Each cell has a voltage of 3.7 V when it is discharged, and 4.2 V when it is charged.
 The cells in your battery are connected in series, so that the voltages add together to get a total of 11.1 V when discharged, and **12.6 V when charged**.
 There are three cells connected in series in your battery, so it is called a 3S battery.